isw-kudos/kudos-docs/docs/buzzy/buzzy-widgets.md

   Click the Add Mapping button.

-Add a Mapping for the Kudos Boards service to the Kudos client.
-Ensure OAuth Client is set to conn-ee and the Service name is Kudos Boards.
+Add a Mapping for the Huddo Boards service to the Huddo client.
+Ensure OAuth Client is set to conn-ee and the Service name is Huddo Boards.
 Click the Ok button

 Enter The following: